 - 2 medium russet potatoes peeled

-- 1/2 small yellow onion shredded or 1/2 teaspoon onion powder
+- 1/2 small yellow onion finely shredded and squeezed in a clean dishtowel to drain excess liquid or 1/2 teaspoon onion powder

 - 1 egg beaten